mxroute/mxdocs/LiveSite/content/reseller/createpackages/_index.en.md

  - DNS Control.
 To some degree you need this, for DKIM keys.
  - Skin.
 We recommend Evolution, and that’s what we show you how to customize in another tutorial.
  - Language.
 We only have “en” right now.
+ - Feature Sets.
+Leave this at "Allow All" trust me, you don't want to screw with this.
+ - Plugins Allow/Deny.
+Same, leave as "Allow All" if you don't want to break something.
  - Package Name.
 Up to you.
 Customers will likely see this somewhere.

 # Step 2: Just kidding, there is no step 2.